strongqa/howitzer/GETTING_STARTED.md

 log.info "info message"
 ```

-To create a record with a different level, use the appropriate method
+To create a record with a different level, use the appropriate method.

 **Example:**
 ```bash
 log.warn "warning message"
 log.fatal "fatal message"
 ```

-If the option `settings.debug_mode` = true, then a logger recorded message of the **DEBUG**.
+If the option `settings.debug_mode` = true, logger will record messages with **DEBUG** status.

 Logs are generated in the **log** _directory_ .
 ```bash